AllenDowney/ThinkDSP/README.md

 * [chap01preview.ipynb](https://colab.research.google.com/github/AllenDowney/ThinkDSP/blob/master/code/chap01preview.ipynb)

-And if you want to see where were headed, here's a preview of Chapter 10:
+And if you want to see where we are headed, here's a preview of Chapter 10:

 * [chap10preview.ipynb](https://colab.research.google.com/github/AllenDowney/ThinkDSP/blob/master/code/chap10preview.ipynb)